panoply/syncify/readme.md

 # Overview

 The main purpose of Syncify is to facilitate seamless theme development between your local machine and Shopify store/s.
 It ships with build, watch, download, upload, merge and pull capabilities for interfacing with remote Shopify webshop's.
 Together with a prompt based execution model, Syncify provides developers with theme control that aims to exceed expectations.
+In addition to the core sync support, Syncify also provides opt-in pre-processor capabilities for handling asset file types.

 ### Theme Files

 Syncify uses built-in capabilities when handling snippets, templates, layouts, locales, configs and sections.
 Files using a `.liquid` or `.json` extension are considered **views** in Syncify.
 Content transformations like minification and path mappings are applied to these files types.

-### Asset Pipeline
+### Asset Files

 Syncify does not want to re-create or impede on developer preferences and tool appropriation when it comes to handling asset files.
 Build tools and bundlers specifically designed for processing different assets types can be spawned and run in parallel with Syncify's `build` and `watch` instances.
-Optionally, Syncify provides elementary handling of some asset file types which users can leverage, see **asset support** below.

-### Asset Support

-Syncify provides wrapper support for handling TypeScript, JavaScript, CSS, SCSS and SVG file types.
-When a `postcss.config.js` or `svgo.config.js` exists within a project, Syncify will consume them and generate output using their configurations.
+In addition to spawn processing, Syncify also provides pre-processor capabilities for handling TypeScript, JavaScript, CSS, SCSS and SVG file types.

+### Data Files

+Syncify exposes and introduces an elegant low-level method for interfacing with shop metafields, pages, redirects and files.
+Pull, push, merge and delete resource capabilities are provided using a directory/file based approach which allows developers to advance their workflows in a controlled and extensible manner.

 # Setup

 After installing you will need to configure a connection to your shopify store.
 Syncify requires you provide either an admin API access token (recommended) or API Key and secret as credentials.

-> You can define configuration within your projects `package.json` file or use a `syncify.config.js` file.

 <details>
 <summary>